 (Adds Permian rig count)

-April 5 (Reuters) - U.S. energy firms this week increased the number of oil rigs operating for the first time in seven weeks after oil futures soared nearly 40 percent this year.
+July 12 (Reuters) - U.S. energy firms this week reduced the number of oil rigs operating for a second week in a row as drillers follow through on plans to cut spending this year.

-Companies added 15 oil rigs in the week to April 5, the biggest increase since May, bringing the total count to 831, General Electric Co's Baker Hughes energy services firm said in its closely followed report on Friday.
+Drillers cut four oil rigs in the week to July 12, bringing the total count down to 784, the lowest since February 2018, General Electric Co's Baker Hughes energy services firm said in its closely followed report on Friday.
 RIG-OL-USA-BHI

-More than half the total U.S. oil rigs are in the Permian basin, where active units increased by eight this week to 462.
-Last week, the rig count in the Permian fell to the lowest since April 2018.
+More than half the total U.S. oil rigs are in the Permian basin in West Texas and eastern New Mexico, where active units decreased by six this week to 437, the lowest since March 2018.
+The Permian is the biggest U.S. shale oil play.

-Looking ahead, crude futures were trading around $63 a barrel for the balance of 2019 and about $60 in calendar 2020.
+Looking ahead, crude futures were trading around $60 a barrel for the balance of 2019 and $58 in calendar 2020.

-U.S. financial services firm Cowen & Co said this week that projections from the exploration and production (E&P) companies it tracks point to a percentage decline in the mid single digits in capital expenditures for drilling and completions in 2019 versus 2018.
+U.S. financial services firm Cowen & Co this week said that projections from the exploration and production (E&P) companies it tracks point to a 5% decline in capital expenditures for drilling and completions in 2019 versus 2018.

-Cowen said independent producers expect to spend about 11 percent less in 2019, while international oil companies plan to spend about 16 percent more.
+Cowen said independent producers expect to spend about 11% less in 2019, while major oil companies plan to spend about 16% more.

-There were 1,025 oil and natural gas rigs active in the United States this week, according to Baker Hughes.
+Year-to-date, the total number of oil and gas rigs active in the United States has averaged 1,012.
 Most rigs produce both oil and gas.

-Reporting by Scott DiSavino Editing by Marguerita Choy
+Reporting by Scott DiSavino Editing by Susan Thomas and Marguerita Choy